Skip to main contentSkip to footer

 Introduction

-You'll be an active part of each OnlineLIVE (Zoom) class.
+2) You will be an active part of each lesson!
 This is not a lecture class.
-Your attendance is mandatory at every Zoom class and will be noted.
+Your attendance is mandatory at every scheduled class time.
 Everyone contributes to learning the language together.
 I will call on you frequently because this class is about learning to speak the language, not just reading and writing.
-You will be requested to keep your video on during class (though it is not mandatory except during exams) and stay present.
-We'll take breaks, so invest in that espresso machine now so we can all enjoy un caffè insieme! (a coffee together)

-You will need to schedule several hours of study/homework time into your week.
+3) You will need to schedule several hours of study/homework time into your work week, as well as time to do the online module portion of this course.
 Che bello!
 Homework is essential to learning the language and passing the weekly quizzes, the midterm, and the final exam.
-Your homework grade is a large percentage of your final grade.
-Do all the homework and you are sure to do well in this class.
-If you don't do homework ,you will not pass.
-Your commitment to jumping fully into learning Italian this semester is your passport to an A. You will be so proud of yourself if you work hard, and your efforts will be rewarded when you find yourself having a conversation with an Italian and on your travels to Italy in the near future!
+Your homework grade is the largest percentage of your final grade.
+Because of this, those who don't do the homework don't pass the class.
+Your commitment to jumping fully into learning Italian this semester is your passport to an A in the class.
+You will be so proud of yourself if you work hard, and your efforts will be rewarded when you find yourself having a conversation with an Italian and on your travels to Italy in the near future!

 Course Description

 In this class, you will develop language skills in listening, reading, speaking and writing in Italian within a cultural context with a strong emphasis on communication.
 The course emphasizes acquisition of vocabulary, structures, and grammatical patterns necessary for comprehension and production of spoken and written Italian at the beginning level.
-We will accomplish all this through online instruction - both synchronous (via Zoom at our scheduled meeting times) and asynchronous (doing online exercises in the digital workbook MindTap, projects, and written assignments).
-The class will utilize both Canvas and MindTap to accompany your PIAZZA 2nd Edition eBook, as well as audio and videos to help with pronunciation, comprehension and cultural resources.
+We will accomplish all this through both in-person class and asynchronous (doing online modules and exercises in Canvas and in the digital workbook MindTap, projects, and written assignments).
+The class will utilize both Canvas and MindTap to accompany your PIAZZA textbook, as well as audio and videos to help with pronunciation, comprehension and cultural resources.

 This course is taught in Italian.
 This course corresponds to the first and second years of high school Italian.
 Not appropriate for native or heritage speakers.
 You will develop linguistic and cultural proficiency at the novice mid-level according to the American Council on the Teaching of Foreign Languages (ACTFL) guidelines.